The ecosystem

 Three transport tiers

-Exactly-once ESTOP delivery semantics.
-300-second offline grace window, but ESTOP is always permitted — even when the robot can't reach the registry.
+Exactly-once ESTOP delivery.
+A 300-second offline grace window, but ESTOP is always permitted — even when the robot can’t reach the registry.

 Compliance